akshay2905/air_quality_rspm/README.md

 ####Each area can be identified with a symbol -

-  ⋅⋅⋅Industrial Icon - Industrial Area. ⋅⋅
+   Industrial Icon - Industrial Area.

-  ⋅⋅⋅Tree Icon - Sensitive Area. ⋅⋅
+   Tree Icon - Sensitive Area.

- ⋅⋅⋅Home Icon - Residential and Other Area. ⋅⋅
+   Home Icon - Residential and Other Area.

 #### Markers colors represent the air quality in the area -

    Black - Critical Level of RSPM
    Red - High Level of RSPM
    Orange - Moderate Level of RSPM
    Blue - Low level of RSPM

 ### Data Source - www.datagov.in